ajanet1993/8086/README.md

-# Data to Decisions
+# About the project
-This course provides hands-on introduction to contextualized data analysis and information management skills.
+This project provides hands-on introduction to contextualized data analysis and information management skills.
 Ethical, legal, and social implications of managing and using data to support decisions in diverse organizational contexts are discussed and applied in inquiry-driven analysis using command line, SQL, R, Markdown, and Git.

 ## Getting Started